shavonneg/tp/docs/UserGuide.md

 **:information_source: Additional Notes:**<br>

 * Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed client list.
+* The index refers to the index number shown for the respective client in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 </div>

 Example:

-* `list` followed by `delete 2` deletes the 2nd client in BookKeeper.
+* `list` followed by `delete 2` deletes the 2nd client displayed in BookKeeper.

 ![delete client](images/deleteClient_Before.png)
 ![delete client](images/deleteClient_After.png)